-Prior to joining ML Strategies, Aaron spent more than 10 years with the US Food and Drug Administration, most recently as a senior policy advisor in the Center for Devices and Radiological Health (CDRH) where he led legislative policy development activities related to all aspects of medical device regulation and oversight.
-He was a key conduit between FDA and the Department of Health and Human Services (HHS), other federal agencies and departments, and Congress, a role in which he educated those organizations about FDA policies and programs and advised multiple FDA Commissioners and other senior officials on strategy and content for meetings with Congress, industry representatives, patient advocates, and Congress, including preparing two FDA Commissioners for their Senate confirmation hearings.
+Prior to joining ML Strategies, Aaron spent more than 10 years with the U.S. Food and Drug Administration, most recently as a senior policy advisor in the Center for Devices and Radiological Health (CDRH) where he led legislative policy development activities related to all aspects of medical device regulation and oversight.
+He was a key conduit between FDA and the Department of Health and Human Services (HHS), other federal agencies and departments, and Congress, a role in which he educated those organizations about FDA policies and programs.
+He also advised multiple FDA Commissioners and other senior officials on strategy and content for meetings with industry representatives, patient advocates, and Congress, including preparing two FDA Commissioners for their Senate confirmation hearings.
 In addition to negotiating the reauthorization of the medical device user fee program (MDUFA), Aaron led FDA’s interactions with Congress during the development of the 21st Century Cures Act and the FDA Reauthorization Act; he oversaw the implementation of those laws following their enactment.

-Earlier, Aaron was a budget analyst in the FDA’s Center for Drug Evaluation and Research (CDER), where he developed the center’s annual budget for drug regulation and oversight and justified it to Members of Congress about the agency's regulation and oversight of drugs.
-He began his FDA career in the Center for Biologics Evaluation and Research (CBER) where he performed analyses of scientific and regulatory data for use in reports to senior agency officials and Congress about FDA's policies, programs, and user fee performance.
+Earlier, Aaron was a budget analyst in the FDA’s Center for Drug Evaluation and Research (CDER), where he developed the agency’s annual budget for drug regulation and oversight and justified it to Members of Congress.
+He began his FDA career in the Center for Biologics Evaluation and Research (CBER) where he performed analyses of scientific and regulatory data and prepared reports for Congress about FDA's policies, programs, and user fee performance.

 During his tenure with the FDA, Aaron won numerous agency awards, including the Lireka P. Joseph Award for Excellence in Public Health Communication.
 He also received special recognition from multiple FDA Commissioners, including a June 2017 special citation for outstanding and sustained performance in the negotiation and reauthorization of MDUFA IV and an August 2016 award for contributions to the 21st Century Cures Act.

 Aaron earned a master’s certificate in project management from the George Washington University School of Business and is certified by the American Society for Quality as a quality improvement associate.